adamserafini/emptydir/README.md

 # tidyup

 A tiny script for tidying up.
-The Bash equivalent of shoving everything on your desk into a drawer.
+The Bash equivalent of shoving everything on your desk into a drawer:

     tidyup Desktop

-Moves the contents of `~/Destop` into a folder called `~/Backups/Desktop/<todaysdate>` leaving your working directories nice and tidy again.
+Moves the contents of `~/Desktop` into a folder called `~/Backups/Desktop/<todaysdate>` leaving your working directories nice and tidy again.